Dedicated to the Success of Our Clients

-For a court to entertain a petition by Wayne County grandparents for visitation under the statute, one of three circumstances must exist:
+For a court to entertain a petition by Ohio grandparents for visitation under the statute, one of three circumstances must exist:

 If an unmarried woman gives birth to a child, the maternal grandparents may petition for visitation.
 The paternal grandparents of a child born out of wedlock cannot petition a court for visitation until after paternity has been legally established.

 Grandparents can file a motion asking a court to grant them visitation if one of the three circumstances specified in the domestic relations statute exist.
 The motion can be filed in the same court in which a divorce, separation, dissolution, annulment, support, or paternity action is pending, or in which such an action was previously heard.
 If the child’s parents are not married, the grandparents can file their application in the Common Pleas Court in the county of the child’s residence.

 The court hearing a motion for grandparent visitation will consider many factors before reaching a decision.
 Some of the factors the legislation suggests that a court take into consideration include:

 Parents frequently find themselves in the position of having a minor child under the age of 18 residing with them along with the minor’s children.
 In such a situation, the parents can petition the juvenile court for a paternity order and child support for the grandchildren.